The Open Golf Championship

 As we get towards the business end of the tournament, turn your focus to the front of the field.
 Dutching the front of field within a certain number of shots of the leader has generally been a value bet.
 We looked back all the way to 1957 and nobody has won the Open after being more than six shots from lead after end of the third round.
 Even if you narrow that to three shots from the lead you still find a winner 83% of the time.

-Good luck whatever you do this week!
+But as always, good luck whatever you do this week!